 Texas's sex trafficking law criminalizes the use of a minor under the age of 18 in a commercial sex act regardless of force, fraud, or coercion.
-State commercial sexual exploitation of children (CSEC) laws include: "compelling prostitution," "promotion of prostitution," "aggravated promotion of prostitution," "prostitution of a minor," "criminal solicitation of a minor," "employment harmful to children," and "continuous sexual abuse of young child or children through means such as sex trafficking," "aggravated sexual assault," and "sexual performance by a child."
+State commercial sexual exploitation of children (CSEC) laws include: "compelling prostitution," "promotion of prostitution," "aggravated promotion of prostitution," "criminal solicitation of a minor," "employment harmful to children," "continuous sexual abuse of young child or children," "online promotion of prostitution," and "aggravated online promotion of prostitution."
 The prostitution law refers to the sex trafficking law to provide an affirmative defense for sex trafficking victims.
 Texas' organized criminal activity law specifically targets trafficking of persons and includes certain CSEC offenses as predicate crimes, allowing use of this law to prosecute sex trafficking networks.